F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 Example 2b
 ^^^^^^^^^^
-This example highlights how Telemetry Streaming treats a non-exact match as a regular expression (this example uses the same example without using excludeData).
+This example highlights how BIG-IP Telemetry Streaming treats a non-exact match as a regular expression (this example uses the same example without using excludeData).

 This is an example of an excludeData Action definition: